pbrianmackey/WorldOfWarcraftAddOn/README.md

 Setting up a WoWAddon requires 3 basic files:  *.lua, *.toc, *.xml

 Lua:  A programming language.
-The guts of what you write goes here.
+The guts of what you write goes here. <br />
 Toc:  Table of contents file.
-It tells WoW what files you made.
+It tells WoW what files you made.  <br />
 Xml:  The WoW interface is built with XML.
 This is how you hook into it.
-Kinda like how HTML web pages work.
+Kinda like how HTML web pages work.<br /><br />

 For a good tutorial on what these files mean go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial